jow-/ucode/README.md

 #### 5.4.
 Logical operations

-The operators `&&`, `||` and `!` test whether their operands are both true, partially true or false respectively.
+The operators `&&`, `||` and `!` test whether their operands are all true, partially true or false respectively.

-In the case of `&&` the rightmost value is returned while `||` results in the first trueish value.
+In the case of `&&` the rightmost value is returned while `||` results in the first truish value.

-The unary `!` operator will result in `true` if the operand is not trueish, otherwise it will result in `false`.
+The unary `!` operator will result in `true` if the operand is not treish, otherwise it will result in `false`.

-Operands are evaluated from left to right while testing trueness, which means that expressions with side effects, such as function calls, are only executed if the preceeding condition was satisifed.
+Operands are evaluated from left to right while testing truishness, which means that expressions with side effects, such as function calls, are only executed if the preceeding condition was satisifed.